CSS-Electronics/api-examples/README.md

 ---

 ## Requirements
-- The scripts are tested using Python 3.7
-- Most scripts are designed for Windows, but can easily be used/modified for Linux
-- We recommend to install script requirements based on the `requirements.txt` in each folder:
+- We recommend to install script dependencies based on the `requirements.txt` in each folder:
   ``pip install -r requirements.txt``

 ### Platforms supported